To register for our program, please visit our Admissions page.

 If the course is not commenced, or the student fails to attend by the new start date set forth in the agreement, the student will be entitled to an appropriate refund of prepaid tuition and fees within 30 days of the deadline of the new start date set forth in the agreement, determined in accordance with the school’s refund policy and all applicable laws and rules concerning the Private Occupational Education Act of 1981.

 The School of Botanical & Medical Aesthetics is a program that is part of the Denver Integrative Massage School, Inc. We offer employment assistance to graduates, consisting of job lead referrals and job skills development.
-The school’s owner and director, Hillary Olsen Hilliard, has the business acumen, skill set, and community connections to help each graduate find employment that suits their needs and wishes.
-Ms. Hilliard helps the students understand and learn basic business skills that will help those seeking to have their own private practice as well as those that prefer to work at a spa, medical office, or wellness center.
+The school’s owner and director, Hillary Olsen Hilliard, helps the students understand and learn basic business skills that will help those seeking to have their own private practice as well as those that prefer to work at a spa, medical office, or wellness center.
 We make no guarantee, expressed or implied, of future employment.
 Current law prohibits any school from guaranteeing job placement as an inducement to enroll students.

 Student Grievance Procedure

-If the student has a grievance or complaint with the school and/or the staff, that student should put that complaint in writing and should follow these steps: 1) include details of the incidence and with whom the grievance is towards, 2) date typed letter, 3) include both a printed name and a signed name, 4) email that complaint to: firstname.lastname@example.org 5) in addition to the typed letter, the student may also call Ms. Hilliard to discuss the situation but only after the typed letter has been received, Ph: 303-623-3121
+If the student has a grievance or complaint with the school and/or the staff, that student or the student’s guardian should put that complaint in writing and should follow these steps: 1) include details of the incidence and with whom the grievance is towards, 2) typed letter, dated, 3) include both a printed name and a signed name, 4) email that complaint to the office: firstname.lastname@example.org 5) in addition to the typed letter, the student may also call the office to discuss the situation but only after the typed letter has been received, Ph: 303-623-3121.

 - The student may cancel this contract at any time prior to midnight of the third business day after signing this contract.